Bluetooth® Bumpbar (TDS-BLE) – User Manual

 KRS Custom Mode: Use when connecting Bumpbar to KRS Bluetooth App on an iOS device.

-1. Enter pairing mode* (see How to Pair Bluetooth® Bumpbar)
+1. Enter pairing mode* (see Pairing Bluetooth® Bumpbar)

 2. Perform three-finger keypress (see graphic above) to enter desired Operation Mode.